-Public health threats, including the current global COVID-19 pandemic have impacted our clinical trials and could have an adverse effect on our operations and financial results, or may cause us to modify or suspend our financial quidance.
+Public health threats, including the current global COVID-19 pandemic have impacted our clinical trials and could have an adverse effect on our operations and financial results, or may cause us to modify or suspend our financial guidance.

 On March 11, 2020, the World Health Organization declared a pandemic resulting from the disease known as COVID-19 caused by a novel strain of coronavirus, SARS-CoV-2.
 The rapid global spread of COVID-19 has had a major impact on the financial markets, the global economy and the economies of particular countries or regions, and led to travel restrictions, quarantines, "work-at-home" and "shelter-in-place" orders imposed by authorities and the extended shutdown of certain non-essential businesses in the U.S. throughout the world, including in countries where we have planned or active clinical trials.
-In an effort to protect the health and safety of our employees, we adopted recommended policies applicable to office-based employees as well as our field-based commercial and medical affairs personnel, such as working from home, limiting employees to essential on-site work only, and suspending business travel.
+In an effort to protect the health and safety of our employees and our stakeholders, we adopted recommended policies applicable to office-based employees such as working from home, limiting the number of employees on site, and limiting business travel.
+For our field-based commercial and medical affairs personnel, we have instituted a protocol to assess the safety of employees to conduct in-person interactions on a localized basis in accordance with applicable regulatory guidance and local policies.
+We continue to closely monitor the COVID-19 situation and will reopen our offices to allow employees to return when appropriate.
+We may face several challenges or disruptions upon a return back to the workplace, including re-integration challenges by our employees and distractions to management related to such transition.
 The effects and duration of such measures could have a material adverse impact on our business, results of operations, financial condition and prospects.